Randy Savage and Hulk Hogan: Top Two WWF Icons of the Late 80s

 Returning to Professional Wrestling in the Late 80s

 The late 1980s was a great time to be watching professional wrestling.
-I had recently returned from a year abroad and finally signed up for TV cable service.
+I had recently returned from a year abroad and finally signed up for a TV cable service.
 On one Saturday evening while channel surfing, I came upon a very exciting wrestling match.
 It had been 30 years since I had watched anything so spectacular.
 Although I can't remember who the grapplers in the ring were, I was addicted to professional wrestling again for the next four years.
 While recalling the wrestling and wrestlers that I knew as a boy in the 50s, my purpose in this article is to first point out the main differences between professional wrestling in the 50s with that of wrestling in the late 80s.
 Next, I will highlight two of my top World Wrestling Federation (WWF) icons of the late 80s: Randy Savage and Hulk Hogan.

 How Was WWF Action in the Late 80s Different from the 50s Wrestling?

 WWF action in the late 1980s was much different from professional wrestling in the 50s.
 For starters, the wrestlers were much bigger in the 80s and the action appeared much more exciting.
 In the 80s, you also had a more colorful and showy performance of the wrestlers which was promoted much better than that of the 50s.

 In the 1950s, wrestlers like Dick "The Bruiser" and "Crusher" Lisowski who weighed in at 250 pounds were considered big men.
 My favorites such as Vern Gagne and Angelo Poffo only weighed about 220.
-By 1986, it was amazing to view such behemoths as Andre "The Giant" at 520 pounds and Hulk Hogan at 6'7" and 305 pounds.
+By 1986, it was awesome to view such behemoths as Andre "The Giant" at 520 pounds and Hulk Hogan at 6'7" and 305 pounds.
 Grapplers such as Randy Savage at 6'2" 245 pounds were considered fairly small.